Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 ["Application Gateway limits."](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits?toc=%2fazure%2fapplication-gateway%2ftoc.json#application-gateway-limits)
 * A resource group that does not already contain a Quickstart deployment.
 For more information, see ["Resource groups"](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups).

-* If you are using Azure NFS file shares, you must enable your Azure subscription for NFS.
+* Since this Quickstart uses Azure NFS file shares, you must enable your Azure subscription for NFS.
 For more information, see the "Register the NFS 4.1 Protocol" section at [How to create an NFS File Share](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-how-to-create-nfs-shares?tabs=azure-portal).

 *  Use of a region that supports Availability Zones.
 For more information, see [Azure Services that support Availability Zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-region).